 Dr. Roberto Testi at the University of Rome has been studying how the frataxin protein is degraded.
 Once understanding how the protein is degraded in the cell, he launched a drug discovery effort to identify a set of small drug-like molecules that prevent frataxin degradation and increase levels of active frataxin in cells derived from Friedreich’s Ataxia patients.
-FARA has funded research in the Testi lab to validate the efficacy of these compounds in an animal model of the disease.
-In addition to FARA funding, Dr. Testi has also received a grant from the European Research Council to support the pre-clinical development of these compounds.
-Successful compounds might be candidates for future clinical trials.
+In early 2017, Dr. Testi announced that he has formed a company, Fratagene Therapeutics, to further advance these FA drug discovery efforts and his group has further identified an important target in the degradation of the frataxin, RNF126, an enzyme whose inhibition leads to an increase in frataxin levels in the cell of patients.

 Sponsor: Chondrial Therapeutics

 Dr. Mark Payne, who first described the possibility of frataxin replacement therapy via TAT-Frataxin, has been developing this exciting prospect for FA therapy.
 Synthetic frataxin protein is partnered with a unique delivery system (a protein fragment called a Trans-Activator of Transcription or TAT) to get the frataxin protein to the mitochondria.
 Dr. Payne has tested TAT-frataxin in the FA mice and demonstrated proof of principle and compelling results.

 Dr. Payne’s approach increases the life span and weight of FA mice and improves their cardiac function.